 Is it just me or is wire shelving the worst?
 Let me show you how to cover wire shelving for $10 using this super easy foam board hack!

 I would love to replace all our shelving with wooden shelves, but that task is very low on the list of priorities for our fixer-upper!
 So I am using foam board and contact paper in the meantime!
 It makes the biggest difference and is super easy to do!
+Best part?
+It’s super cheap!!
+Plus, you can do this in the matter of one nap time and you don’t even need wood glue, a circular saw or even a trip to Home Depot!
+I just love a small effort, big impact kind of project!

 This post is all about how to cover wire shelving!
+Lets do a makeover on your current wire shelves.

 Pin How to Cover Wire Shelving for Later